 You may notice some of these desserts in Turkish restaurants that are served in a variety of colors such as burgundy.
 It is because some of the chefs are using artificial food coloring while making them.
 I am not a fan of using artificial food coloring methods during cooking.

 Instead of using artificial food coloring, we can use natural techniques to give color to our desserts.
 In this case, using pomegranate juice will help us to give some reddish color to the quince dessert.
 Between September and January months, it is also time for pomegranate fruit in Turkey.

-The trick to make a delicious quince dessert lies in the cooking method.
+The trick to making a delicious quince dessert lies in the cooking method.
 This fruit is a very hard fruit considering apple and peach fruits.
-For this reason, if you are going to use quince fruit in your desserts or dishes, you need to cook it longer than the other fruits so that it becomes soft and easy to get a fragrant taste.
+For this reason, if you are going to use quince fruit in your desserts or dishes, you need to cook it longer than the other fruits so that it becomes soft and easy to gets a fragrant taste.

 Where to eat Quince Dessert?

-If you come to Istanbul for any occasion between September and January and want to enjoy the Bosporus view with this dessert, I recommend you to stop by at the ‘Lacivert’ restaurant.
+If you come to Istanbul for any occasion between September and January and want to enjoy the Bosporus view with this dessert, I recommend you to stop by the Lacivert restaurant.
 They have delicious seafood and quince dessert.

 - 3 Quinces medium size